 Responsibility to notify The State of export shall notify, or shall require the generator or exporter to notify in writing, using appropriate documentation of the competent authority of the State of export, the competent authorities of the States concerned of any trans-boundary movement of hazardous wastes or other wastes.
-Documentation and general notification Specific documents are to be used to notify the competent authorities in the concerned countries of all trans-boundary movements of hazardous wastes and other wastes and, subsequently, to accompany the movement of waste. → The Notification document for trans-boundary movements/shipments of waste, → The Movement document for trans-boundary movements/shipments of waste.
+Documentation and Specific documents are to be used to notify the competent authorities in the general notification concerned countries of all trans-boundary movements of hazardous wastes and other wastes and, subsequently, to accompany the movement of waste. → The Notification document for trans-boundary movements/shipments of waste, → The Movement document for trans-boundary movements/shipments of waste.
 Contracts The existence of a contract between the exporter and the disposer (complying with the requirements set in the Basel Convention and in relevant national legislation) specifying environmentally sound management of the waste in question is an important precondition for the authorization of the trans-boundary movement of waste.
 A contract should normally be concluded before the notification is provided and the competent authorities have issued their authorizations.
 Financial guarantees "Any trans-boundary movement of hazardous wastes or other wastes shall be covered by insurance, bond or other guarantee as may be required by the State of import or any State of transit which is a Party" (Art.
 6, para.
 11) to provide for immediate funds for alternative management of the waste in cases where shipment and disposal cannot be carried out as originally intended.
-International transport rules and regulations Hazardous wastes and other wastes subject to trans-boundary movement shall be packaged, labelled, and transported in conformity with generally accepted and recognized international rules and standards in the field of packaging, labelling, and transport, and that due account is taken of relevant internationally recognized practices (Art.
+International transport Hazardous wastes and other wastes subject to trans-boundary movement shall be rules and regulations packaged, labelled, and transported in conformity with generally accepted and Tanco and Togananono recognized international rules and standards in the field of packaging, labelling, and transport, and that due account is taken of relevant internationally recognized practices (Art.
 4, para.
 7(b)).
-Environmentally sound management of hazardous wastes and other wastes the Technical Working Group of the Basel Convention has prepared technical guidelines to assist relevant authorities and other bodies to assess and improve the standard of disposal operations on their waste streams and disposal operations to ensure that hazardous wastes and other wastes are disposed of in an environmentally sound manner.
+Environmentally sound the Technical Working Group of the Basel Convention has prepared technical management of guidelines to assist relevant authorities and other bodies to assess and improve the hazardous wastes and standard of disposal operations on their waste streams and disposal operations to other wastes ensure that hazardous wastes and other wastes are disposed of in an Other wastes environmentally sound manner. environmentally sound manner.